 #update the repos, I had some issues with the ec2 default ubuntu repos, this fixed it.

-sudo apt-get install git-core gnupg flex bison gperf libsdl-dev libesd0-dev libwxgtk2.6-dev build-essential zip curl libncurses5-dev zlib1g-dev
+sudo apt-get install git-core gnupg flex bison gperf libsdl-dev libesd0-dev libwxgtk2.6-dev build-essential zip curl libncurses5-dev zlib1g-dev#generally useful for all

 echo “Installing already unpackaged java to /usr/local/”